bozonhiggsa/Design_Patterns/README.md

 Prerequisites:
 - Better use the Maven 3;
-- Better use the JDK 1.8_x.
+- Better use the version of IntelliJ IDEA, JDK 1.8_x.